tkkim-robot/online_adaptive_cbf/README.md

 ### Visualize Prediction Results for CBF Parameters of Interest

 [`test_plot.py`](https://github.com/tkkim-robot/online_adaptive_cbf/blob/main/test_plot.py) provides an online plotting tool to visualize the predicted GMM distribution of the candidate CBF parameters.
-Here is the example of visualizing the predicted `safety_margin` with three candidates, without adapting the paremeters.
+Here is the example of visualizing the predicted `risk_level` with three candidates, without adapting the paremeters.

 |    Single Obstacle         |    Multiple Obstacles    |